 We may experience delays in our ongoing or future preclinical studies or clinical trials, and we do not know whether future preclinical studies or clinical trials will begin on time, need to be redesigned, enroll an adequate number of patients on time or be completed on schedule, if at all.
-For example, as a result of supply chain constraints and staffing issues at one of our CMOs, the filing date of our IND application for IGM-7354, which has been cleared by the FDA in November 2022, was adjusted and we may have to make further adjustments in the future, with respect to this or other programs.
+For example, because of supply chain constraints and staffing issues at one of our CMOs, we had to postpone the filing date of our IND application for one of our clinical candidates.
 We also experienced questions from the FDA on issues related to starting dose and sequencing of healthy volunteers and patients, delivery device and non-drug substance formulation components that delayed our original plans to advance IGM-6268, a former clinical candidate, into the clinic.
 The commencement or completion of our clinical trials could be substantially delayed or prevented by many factors, including: